avibn/telegram-downloader/README.md

 If you prefer a manual setup, follow these steps:

-1. You can use `docker-compose.dev.yml` to run just the local bot API server.
+1. You can use `docker-compose.api.yml` to run just the local bot API server.
 Alternatively, you can build it yourself if you wish.

-2. Create a virtual environment:
+2. Install the `uv` package manager:

     ```bash
-    python -m venv venv
+    pip install uv
     ```

-3. Activate the virtual environment:
+3. Install the required dependencies using `uv`:

-    - On Windows:

     ```bash
-        .\venv\Scripts\activate
+    uv install
     ```

-    - On Unix or MacOS:

-        ```bash
-        source venv/bin/activate
-        ```

-4. Install the requirements:

-    ```bash
-    pip install -r requirements.txt
-    ```

-5. Create a `.env` file in the project root and add your environment variables.
+4. Create a `.env` file in the project root and add your environment variables.
 You can use the `.example.env` file as a template.

-6. Run the bot:
+5. Run the bot using `uv`:

     ```bash
-    python run.py
+    uv run python run.py
     ```

-This will start the bot in your local environment.
+This will start the bot in your local environment, using `uv` to manage your environment and dependencies.

 ## Usage<a name = "usage"></a>